PaladinKnightMaster/fs-journal/quizzes/week04.md

 **2.** What is an event listener?
 <!-- enter you answer in the space below -->
 ```
+an event listener is a tool that constantly checks something, commonly data in appstate, for any kind of change. and it will alert whatever it is menat to alert, typically functions.
 ```
 **3.** What does the `O` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->